14 Fun Facts About Trabant Cars, Icons of the Cold War

 5. The Trabi is Not a Performance Vehicle (And You Don't Want to Know About its Emissions Standards)

 A Trabant needs more than 20 seconds to go from 0 to 60 miles per hour.
 (In the United States, the average car can reach that speed in about eight seconds.)
 And it tops out at a maximum speed of 100 kilometers per hour (about 62 miles per hour).
-So I guess it’s just as well that the autobahns in East Germany were largely neglected after World War II!
+So, it’s probably good that authorities largely neglected the East German autobahns after World War II!

 6. The Trabant Outer Body Isn't Made of Steel or Iron

-While it has a steel frame, engine, and floor, the Trabi body was made from a unique material.
-To keep costs low, the East German government used a material called Duroplast for the car’s body.
-Although it sounds like a great name for a bandage, this hard plastic is made by mixing formica (commonly used for dishes and countertops) with bakelite (used to produce old-fashioned rotary telephones) and fortifying it with cotton fibers left over from the textile industry.
+While the Trabi features a steel frame, engine, and floor, a unique material forms its body.
+The East German government used a material called Duroplast for the car’s body to keep costs low.
+Although it sounds like an excellent name for a bandage, this hard plastic is made by mixing formica (commonly used for dishes and countertops) with bakelite (used to produce old-fashioned rotary telephones) and fortifying it with cotton fibers left over from the textile industry.

 While Duroplast may not sound like the safest material to protect you in an accident, the Trabant did surprisingly well in crash tests, performing better than some modern hatchbacks.